Helping practices to be their best.

 - protect personal information from misuse, interference and loss, and from unauthorised access, modification or disclosure; and

-- destroy or de-identify personal information which we no longer need for the purposes for which it was collected, except where it is necessary to retain it in order to maintain ongoing records for our clients.
+- destroy or de-identify personal information which we no longer need for the purposes for which it was collected, except where it is necessary under law or to retain it in order to maintain ongoing medical records for patients of our GPs.

 We cannot ensure the security of personal information which is left with you in your home or transmitted via the internet.
 However, we will work with you to minimise the opportunity for other individuals to access your personal information.